Frequently Asked Questions for Spas

 Q – How often should I clean the filters?

-After that time, if your water is clear, clean your filters every 2 weeks with a garden hose.
+- After that time, if your water is clear, clean your filters every 2 weeks with a garden hose.
 A special filter cleaner is not necessary.
 Using a commercial filter cleaner could cause foaming in your spa if there is any residual residue in the filter.

 Q – How do Enzymes affect pH?